This is my online diary exploring the world of travel and especially international travel as an older adult who has hardly traveled.

 I have yet to find any accomplished person who has not studied or worked abroad or has no travel experience.
 Not a single one.
 International skills are essential to work and life in a globalized world.

 International travel skills and international knowledge give one a global perspective.
 This is important for identifying, pursuing and managing international markets.
 Today’s world is globally interconnected.
 Those who know how to navigate and identify opportunities and deliver solutions in this global market are those who will be in demand and who will rise upwards in their career.

 Career advisors say international skills have other benefits: Employers see those who have studied and lived abroad as having demonstrated an ability to adapt and cope with a different environment, a different culture and to have good skills for working with diverse populations.
-Adaptation is a positive skill in the workplace.
+Adaptation and valuing cultural diversity are positive skills in the workplace.

 Some skills are business practical: knowledge of local cultures, customs, and languages, can help identify and develop international business opportunities.